mikelodder7/rusqlite/README.md

 You can adjust this behavior in a number of ways:

-* If you use the `bundled` feature, `libsqlite3-sys` will use the [gcc](https://crates.io/crates/gcc) crate to compile SQLite from source and link against that.
-This source is embedded in the `libsqlite3-sys` crate and is currently SQLite 3.17.0 (as of `rusqlite` 0.10.1 / `libsqlite3-sys` 0.7.1).
+* If you use the `bundled` feature, `libsqlcipher-sys` will use the [gcc](https://crates.io/crates/gcc) crate to compile SQLite from source and link against that.
+This source is embedded in the `libsqlcipher-sys` crate and is currently SQLite 3.15.2 (as of `rusqlcipher` 0.10.1 / `libsqlcipher-sys` 0.7.1).
 This is probably the simplest solution to any build problems.
 You can enable this by adding the following in your `Cargo.toml` file:
   ```
-  [dependencies.rusqlite]
+  [dependencies.rusqlcipher]
   version = "0.11.0"
   features = ["bundled"]
   ```